JinShil/stm32f42_discovery_demo/README.md

 [Download Video](https://raw.githubusercontent.com/JinShil/stm32f42_discovery_demo/master/images/teaser.mp4)

+## Build
+Simply run `rdmd build.d`.

+You need to install dmd, dtools, arm-none-eabi-gcc (for arm-none-eabi-gdb), and openocd from your Linux distribution's package manager.

+You will also need a [GDC arm cross compiler](https://github.com/JinShil/arm-none-eabi-gdc).

 ## The Good
 * It works!
 * No CRT startup files, libgcc, libc, or vendor's C peripheral libraries were used.
 EVERYTHING is in D.